andreavitaletti/turgor/README.md

 ![](basilico.png)

-!!! tip Hypothesis

 I will stress the plant (sorry for that) not watering it in the next days, hopefully the values measured by the sensor will increase, showing a lower turgor pressure.